addosign/AddoSamples/README.md

 # Addo Samples

 ## Introduction
-This repository contains a couple of methods to show how to communicate with the Visma Addo API.
+This repository contains a couple of methods to show how to communicate with the Addo Sign API.
 The following methods are demonstrated:
 * /Login
 * /InitiateSigning